 When you walk into The Andy Warhol Museum, it’s hard not to gravitate toward the red couch in the lobby.
 The red couch was a staple at The Factory, Andy Warhol’s New York City apartment in the 1960s.
 Although the museum’s couch isn’t the original, many celebrities have recreated Andy’s iconic couch pose including Jay-Z and Big Bird.

 The museum is always bustling.
-Through daily programming like Fifteen Minutes Eternal, a thirty-minute film that gives an overview of Warhol’s life, Gallery Talks which offer thematic museum tours led by museum staff members or Donald Warhola, one of Warhol’s ten nieces and nephews, and Photographic Silkscreen Demonstrations held each day at 2 p.m., The Warhol has become a welcoming place for all who want to experience his art.
-It has even become a trendy rental space for cocktail parties, events, and weddings!
+Through daily programming like Fifteen Minutes Eternal, a thirty-minute film that gives an overview of Warhol’s life, and Gallery Talks which offer thematic museum tours led by museum staff members or Donald Warhola, one of Warhol’s ten nieces and nephews, The Warhol has become a welcoming place for all who want to experience his art.
+It has even become a trendy rental space for cocktail parties, events and weddings!

 Over the past two and a half decades, The Warhol has provided artist educators who visit local schools and introduce art making techniques, partnered with programs like the Homeless Children’s Education Fund and Highmark Caring Place to offer therapeutic art workshops for children and families affected by trauma, and supports the Gay Straight Alliances (GSAs) that fosters a healthy community among the LGBTQ+ youth throughout Pittsburgh.

 The museum, which celebrated its Silver Anniversary on May 13, 2019, has been a symbol of creativity throughout the city for nearly 30 years.
 His collections and archived materials rest here, making it the largest single-artist museum in North America.
 But what makes this museum so special is how it positively impacts the Pittsburgh community.